THE TENT GUIDE – THE ART OF FINDING THE RIGHT TENT

 worth it?
 Only you can decide.

-Comparison between models is made easier thanks to the following definitions used by most manufacturers:
+Comparison between models is easier thanks to the following definitions used by most manufacturers:

 - Min. weight (minimum weight) is the total weight of only the inner tent, outer tent and poles: the most necessary components.

-- Max. weight (maximum weight / packaged weight) is the total weight of all the tent parts: inner tent, outer tent, poles, ground pegs, packing bag for the poles and ground pegs, the packing bag for the whole tent, instructions, repair equipment and any other stuff the manufacturer sends with the tent.
+- Max. weight (maximum weight / packaged weight) is the total weight of all the tent parts: inner and outer tent, poles, pegs, packing bags, instructions, repair equipment and any other stuff the manufacturer sends with the tent.

 Unsurprisingly, 4-season tents are made from stronger materials than 3-season tents; including both the outer and inner tents.
 In addition, the shape of the tent maximises resilience to heavy winds and snow.
 They should be quick to put up and have a larger vestibule to store your equipment in.
 All ventilation can be closed in stormy conditions and they have more storm/guy lines for anchorage.
 Choose a double walled tent for higher warmth and comfort as well as reduced condensation, or select a single wall version if you need to limit carried weight during hikes or rock climbs.